gbif/hp-sprep/how_to.md

 For those of us in the Pacific, a useful way to find related datasets from our region is to look at the datasets hosted by the SPREP Node.
-Here, we searched using “Secretariat of the Pacific Regional Environment Programme” as the Host.
+Here, we searched using “Secretariat of the Pacific Regional Environment Programme” as the Host Organisation.
 There were 52 results at the time, and this number is growing as you and your colleagues publish more data!

 ![Image of How-to-1](/assets/images/How-to/4.png)